benjamin-hodgson/Contexts/README.md

   * `-s` or `--no-capture`: Don't capture stdout during tests.
 By default, Contexts will prevent stdout from being printed to the console unless a test fails.
 Use this option to disable this.
   * `--teamcity`: Use when the tests are being run in TeamCity.
-Contexts tries to detect this automatically, but the flag is provided in case you have trouble
+Contexts tries to detect this automatically, but the flag is provided in case you have trouble.

 ### Test discovery
 If a _module_ contains the words 'test' or 'spec' in its name, Contexts will